ankitects/anki-manual/src/deck-options.md

 #### Learning and Re-learning Steps

 (Re)learning steps of 1+ days are not recommended when using FSRS.
-The main reason they were popular with the old SM-2 scheduler is because repeatedly failing a card after learning could reduce its ease a lot, leading to what some people called "ease hell".
+The main reason they were popular with the old SM-2 scheduler is because repeatedly failing a card after it has graduated from the learning phase could reduce its ease a lot, leading to what some people called "ease hell".
 This is not a problem that FSRS suffers from.
 By keeping your learning steps under a day, you will allow FSRS to schedule cards at times it has calculated are optimum for your material and memory.
-Another reason not to use longer learning steps is because FSRS may end up scheduling the first review for a shorter time than your last learning step, leading to the Hard button showing a longer time than Good.
+Another reason not to use longer learning steps is because FSRS may end up scheduling the first review for a shorter time than your last learning step, leading to the `Hard` button showing a longer time than `Good`.

 We also recommend you keep the number of learning steps to a minimum.
 Evidence shows that repeating a card multiple times in a single day after you've